samcofer/sol-eng-docker/workshop/k8s/helm.md

 ready [to create an ingress controller for us](../../k8s/charts/hello-world/templates/ingress.yaml), we just have to give it the appropriate values.

-So let's edit your `example.yaml` file:
+So let's edit your `example.yaml` file (make sure to use YOUR name!).
+You also may need to change your domain, depending on what domains your Kubernetes cluster has access to:

 _example.yaml_
 ```yaml